GhazaleZe/Artificial-Intelligence/README.md

 #### Requirement
 - [MiniZinc](https://www.minizinc.org/)
 #### Explanation of the solution
+Problem:
+- This is a famous n-queen problem which n in the input and n * n board after placing n queen in the output.
+- soulution is in **n_queen.mzn** file.
 ### Orthogonal Latin Square with Choco
 #### Requirement
 #### Explanation of the solution